What is hypercontractile peristalsis?

-Nutcracker esophagus is a disorder of the movement of the esophagus (food pipe).
+Hypercontractile peristalsis is a disorder of the movement of the esophagus (food pipe), where there are stronger or more prolonged muscle contractions of the esophagus.
 Abnormal pressure occurs during the rhythmic contractions that occur when the esophagus transports food to the stomach (called peristalsis).
 The condition does not progress or cause serious complications, but it may cause discomfort or perceived difficulty swallowing.

-The exact causes of nutcracker esophagus are unknown.
+The exact causes of hypercontractile peristalsis are unknown.
 The condition can affect people of all ages but is more common in those over 60.

-Patients with nutcracker esophagus may have heartburn, chest pain or dysphagia (difficulty with swallowing).
-Nutcracker esophagus can be very uncomfortable and sometimes very painful.
+Patients with hypercontractile peristalsis may have heartburn, chest pain or dysphagia (difficulty with swallowing).
+It can be very uncomfortable and sometimes very painful.

-In patients who have dysphagia, testing may first be done to exclude other causes of dysphagia.
+In patients who have difficulty swallowing, testing may first be done to exclude other causes.
 This usually includes viewing the esophagus with an endoscope.

-Manometry (motility study) is used to diagnose for nutcracker esophagus.
+Manometry (esophagus motility study) is used to diagnose for hypercontractile peristalsis.
 During the procedure, a thin flexible tube is passed through the nostril, down the back of the throat into the esophagus to measure pressure along the esophagus.
-If pressure is found to be higher than normal (greater than 180 mmHg), it may confirm the presence of nutcracker esophagus.
+If pressure is found to be higher than normal (greater than 180 mmHg), it may confirm the presence of hypercontractile peristalsis.

-Since nutcracker esophagus isn’t associated with any complications and does not get worse, treatment is aimed at controlling symptoms.
+Since hypercontractile peristalsis isnít associated with any complications and does not get worse, treatment is aimed at controlling symptoms.
 No real cure is available, but the following can be used to relieve pain and discomfort:

 When to seek medical advice:

 Contact your doctor if you are frequently experiencing difficulty with swallowing.
 Call 911 or go to the nearest emergency department if an obstruction causes an inability to swallow or interferes with breathing.